turingschool-examples/backend_mod_1_prework/day_1/questions.md

 The "gets.chomp" method

 1. Name and describe two common string methods:
-+The .length method, would tell you how many characters are in your string.
++ The .length method, would tell you how many characters are in your string.
-+The .sub method, substitutes a string for what you want to replace it with in a single occurrence.
++ The .sub method, substitutes a string for what you want to replace it with in a single occurrence.
 Similar to the "find and replace" method in Microsoft Word.